arjavsharma91/IEEE-1788.1-2017-Interval-Arithmetic/usage.md

-Here is the complete content of the file.
-You can select all the text inside this box, copy it, and paste it directly into your usage.md file:Markdown# Usage Guide: Handling Precision and Numeric Inputs
+# Usage Guide: Handling Precision and Numeric Inputs

 To ensure the mathematical rigor and strict standard compliance of `decoint`, it is critical to understand how Python handles numeric types before they are passed into the interval engine.